Jordanbarker/jordanbarker.github.io/marathon.md

 ---

 ## Goal
 In January 2025, I set out to run a marathon.
-Then the competative side of me kicked in, and I upped the goal to be *above average*.
-I defined that formally as being in the top 50% of male runners.
-Luckily, [Madison Marathon](https://madisonmarathon.org/) publishes past results online so I was able to generate some summary statistics to narrow in on the target.
+Shortly after registering for the [Madison Marathon](https://madisonmarathon.org/) the competative side of me kicked in, and I upped the goal to be an *above average* marathon runner.
+I defined that as being in the top 50% of male runners.
+Luckily, past results are published online so I was able to generate some summary statistics to narrow in on the target.

 <div class="table-title">
 Male Runner Results — 2024 Madison Marathon